dfinity/ic-staking-documentation/docs/4-maximum-control-staking-option/4-maximum-control-staking-option.md

 * * *
 # Maximum control option: How to stake

-This chapter is for people who want to have as much control of their ICP as possible by custodying their own `seed phrase` and do not mind more technical hurdles to have maximum control.
+This chapter is for people who want to have as much control of their ICP as possible by custodying their own `seed phrase` and accept technical hurdles to have maximum security.

 * * *
 ## The three steps to stake